robstoll/atrium/README.md

 </ex-group>

 An assertion group throws an `AssertionError` at the end of its block; hence reports that both assertions do not hold.
-The reporting can be read as `I expect that the subject of the assertion, which is 10, is less than 5 and is greater than 10`
+The reporting can be read as `I expected that the subject of the assertion, which is 10, is less than 5 and is greater than 10`

 You can use `and` as filling element between single assertions and assertion group blocks:
 ```kotlin